RankerO/Gymgoer/README.md

 the owners are already on boarded and stored in the DB

 ### Tech Stack Used:
-1.Mongo DB
+1. Mongo DB
-2.Node Js
+2. Node Js
-3.React js
+3. React js
-4.Express Js
+4. Express Js

 ### Normal User flow :
 Once the user register in the application (they can log in too if already registered).After that they should see google